An overview of online payments

 Before finishing, you'll need to be sure that you authorise access to the account:

-☝️Note: Linking your Stripe account with your Cliniko account will not automatically enable online payments.
+Linking your Stripe account with your Cliniko account will not automatically enable online payments.
 You'll need to configure some additional settings!

 Once you've authorised Stripe access, you'll be brought back to your integration settings, and it'll look something like this:

 • Automatically email receipt: if Cliniko invoice, Cliniko receipt, or Stripe receipt is selected it means that when the patient pays online, they will automatically receive a receipt upon payment.
+We have some more information on how to set this up here!

 • Default deposit amount: the amount that you would require as a deposit for each appointment type, but that can be changed within each appointment type's settings.
+More information about this setting can be found here.

 • Show "Powered by Stripe" badge: if enabled, this will display a small badge that says "Powered by Stripe" on the patient-facing payment page.
 We have more information about it here.